China's chip crusade to intensify sector's record M&A run

 "There are simply too many potential variables in play for any participant to feel secure, and both industries (chips and PCs) have a history of creating big winners and big losers based on correctly anticipating the technology path," said Bob Merritt, an independent consultant to the chip industry.

 The result is firms merging to pool skills and technology, with early movers prodding those fearful of being left behind.
-Microsemi Corp (MSCC.O) of the United States became the latest dealmaker on Tuesday with a $2.5 billion offer for compatriot PMC-Sierra Inc (PMCS.O).
+Microsemi Corp of the United States became the latest dealmaker on Tuesday with a $2.5 billion offer for compatriot PMC-Sierra Inc.

 "There is no panic but there certainly is a sense of urgency," said Pallavi Madakasira of Lux Research.